marcan/speculation-bugs/README.md

 * [ARM Processor Security Update](https://developer.arm.com/support/security-update)

-Comprehensive list of affected AMD CPUs.
+Comprehensive list of affected ARM CPUs.

 For [MISPREDICT], ARM recommends using a newly defined barrier `CSDB` together with a conditional move to guard the loaded value with the preceding condition.